This blog may contain affiliate links. Read our disclosure policy for more info.

 2. Join a walking tour of the city

-Antigua is a small city, and it’s quite easy to walk, not to mention the many hiking trails through the mountains and volcanos surrounding the city.
+Antigua is a small city, and it’s quite easy to walk, not to mention the many hiking trails through the mountains and volcanoes surrounding the city.
 However, if you enjoy learning about the history of the place you are visiting and literally leaving your footprints on it, I recommend joining a walking tour.

 A local guide will take you on this three-hour walking tour of the city, visiting the main landmarks and telling you all about Antigua’s history.
 We passed by the Santa Catalina Arch, the stunning Iglesia de La Merced, a jade factory, and more!
-You will learn about all the volcanos and earthquakes throughout the city’s history and all the major events since the city’s birth in the 16th Century.
+You will learn about all the volcanoes and earthquakes throughout the city’s history and all the major events since the city’s birth in the 16th Century.
 We were surprised at how much we learned on this tour!

-Book this tour with over 350 glowing reviews here!
+Book this tour with over 670 glowing reviews here!

 3. Go on a food tour

-For us, food is the heart of any city, so we couldn’t leave Antigua, Guatemala without taking a food tour.
+For us, food is the heart of any city, so we couldn’t leave Antigua, Guatemala, without taking a food tour.
 Knowing their flavors, textures, and influences helped us better understand the place and its people.
 And to be completely honest, their gastronomy was a surprise to us (a good one)!

 Their Mayan and Spanish influences make Guatemalan food very rich.
 But knowing what to order (especially in a different language) can be a bit challenging.
 They do have a wide variety of unknown ingredients, especially for us non-Latinos.
 That’s why we decided to take this Antigua Foodie Tour.